Skip to content

 Colored gemstones 5x5 mm, princess cut, rope 0.5 mm

-The Cube pendant is elegant but wearable every day.
+The Cube pendant is elegant but can be worn every day.
 It is delicate, comfortable to wear and cannot be overlooked thanks to the colored gemstone.
 It underlines the personality of the wearer.
-The outer surfaces are matted.
-The inner surfaces are polished and reflect a lot of light.
+The outer surfaces are matt.
+The interior surfaces are polished and therefore reflect a lot of light.
 All edges are softened and feel soft.
-Humphrey uses a nickel free stainless steel.
-The weight is perfectly balanced - so the stone always points to the front.
+Humphrey uses a nickel-free stainless steel.
+The weight is perfectly balanced - so the stone always points forward.

 The colored gemstone is held by the force (tension) of the setting.
 He literally seems to be floating.
-To be sure, two notches in the shape of the colored gemstone are made using computer-controlled machines.
+To ensure this is safe, two notches in the shape of the colored gemstone are made using computer-controlled machines.

-Humphrey has perfected this setting technique since the mid-1990s and offers a 2-year guarantee on the secure hold of the gemstone provided it is handled properly.
+Humphrey has perfected this setting technique since the mid-1990s and offers a 2-year guarantee that the gemstone will be held securely if handled properly.
 However, the lifespan is unlimited.
-Most of the jewelry ever produced by Humphrey is still worn.
+Most of the jewelry Humphrey ever produced is still worn.

-The pendant is fixed to this necklace and prevents the clasp from turning forward.
+The pendant is fixed on this necklace and prevents the clasp from rotating forward.

 Humphrey only uses very good quality.
-However, certain variations in color cannot be prevented.
+However, certain color variations cannot be prevented.
 It's nature!

 Topaz Blue and White:

-Topaz takes its name from an island in the Red Sea, which in ancient times was called Topazos.
-In fact, another mineral, olivine, which was long confused with topaz, was mined there.
-Another explanation of the name traces it back to the Sanskrit word tapas, meaning "fire" or "shining".
+Topaz takes its name from an island in the Red Sea, which was called Topazos in ancient times.
+In fact, another mineral, olivine, was mined there and was long confused with topaz.
+Another explanation of the name comes from the Sanskrit word tapas, which means "fire" or "light".

-Known for at least 2000 years, topaz is one of the precious stones that form the foundations of the twelve gates to the city of God, New Jerusalem.
-These stones should serve as a symbol of beauty and splendor and as a defense against enemies.
+Topaz has been known for at least 2,000 years and is one of the gemstones that form the foundations of the twelve gates to the New Jerusalem, the city of God.
+These stones were intended to serve as a symbol of beauty and splendor and as a defense against enemies.

-The color of topaz range from yellow, light blue, light green, tawny, reddish brown, red, violet and colorless.
+The color of topaz range from yellow, light blue, light green, tawny, reddish brown, red, purple and colorless.
 Humphrey only uses blue and white topazes.
-Many topazes are changed in color by treatment.
-This also applies to our blue topazes, as these would otherwise result in enormous prices
+Many topazes change color through treatment.
+This also applies to our blue topazes, as they would otherwise attract enormous prices

 Rhodolite Red:

 Rhodolite is the name (trade name) for a mixed crystallization between pyrope and almandine.
-Its name comes from the Greek "rhodos" and means something like rose, rose stone.
-It was so named because of its crimson color.
+Its name comes from the Greek “rhodos” and means something like rose, rose stone.
+It was named so because of its purple color.

 Rhodolite is a popular red variety of garnet.
-Its color ranges from pink to dark red with a subtle violet or raspberry undertone.
+Its color ranges from pink to dark red with a subtle purple or raspberry undertone.

-Thanks to its excellent hardness of 7 to 7.5 on the Mohs hardness scale, the stone is suitable for jewelery of all kinds.
+Thanks to its excellent hardness of 7 to 7.5 on the Mohs hardness scale, the stone is suitable for all types of jewelry.

 The Greeks coined the name of the stone.
 They gave it the name Citrine, which means lemon stone.
-They came up with the name since a citrine is light yellow like a lemon.
-Romans wore the citrine on their chests to protect themselves from evil eyes.
-In the Middle Ages, the citrine was given a special role.
-It was worshiped as a sun stone that was said to bestow eternal life on the wearer.
+They got their name because citrine is light yellow like a lemon.
+Romans wore citrine on their chest to protect themselves from evil eyes.
+Citrine was given a special role in the Middle Ages.
+It was revered as a sunstone that was said to give the wearer eternal life.

 Citrine is the yellow colored variety of quartz.
 The name is derived from the Latin 'citrus' for lemon and refers to the lemon-yellow color of this quartz variety.
-The most coveted are either golden yellow or orange citrines, which then have specific names depending on their color classification, such as Madeira citrine (intensely orange-brandy coloured) or Palmeira citrine (intensely orange-amber coloured).
-In principle, the following rule applies: the more intensively colored, the more expensive, whereby the purity of citrine should definitely be in the best range.
-The citrine has a hardness of 7 on the Mohs hardness scale.
+The most sought-after are either golden yellow or orange citrines, which then have specific names depending on the color classification, such as Madeira citrine (intense orange-brandy color) or Palmeira citrine (intense orange-amber color).
+In principle, the rule applies: the more intense the color, the more expensive, although the purity of citrine should definitely be in the best range.
+Citrine has a hardness of 7 on the Mohs hardness scale.

 Amethyst Violet:

-The amethyst is a stone that emits a special fascination because of its dark violet colour.
+Amethyst is a stone that is particularly fascinating because of its dark purple color.
 The word violet means tremendous strength.
-The color occurs in nature wherever there is a special power and energy.
+Color occurs in nature wherever there is a special power and energy.

 The name of amethyst comes from the ancient Greeks.
-They believed that the stone protects against drunkenness.
-According to an old legend, the amethyst was a nymph that Bacchus, the god of wine, fell in love with.
+They believed the stone protected against drunkenness.
+According to an ancient legend, amethyst was a nymph with whom Bacchus, the god of wine, fell in love.
 However, the nymph did not return this love and his advances were blocked.
 She asked the goddess Diana for help and she turned her into a gemstone.
-When Bacchus realized he had lost his love, he poured his best wine over the stone, causing it to change color.
+When Bacchus realized that he had lost his love, he poured his best wine over the stone, which then changed color.
 This gave the stone a protective effect against drunkenness.

 Gem quality amethyst is a popular and widely used gemstone.
-Amethyst's purple color ranges from a very light, slightly pink to a very dark purple.
+The purple color of amethyst ranges from a very light, slightly pink to a very dark purple.
 Dark purple stones are considered particularly valuable.
 Amethyst has a hardness of 7 on the Mohs hardness scale.

-An old legend from Egypt says that a tourmaline traveled over a rainbow on the long way from the center of the earth up to the sun.
-Along the way he took in all the colors of the rainbow.
-That is why it is still called the "gem of the rainbow".
+An old legend from Egypt says that a tourmaline traveled over a rainbow on the long journey from the interior of the earth up to the sun.
+On the way he absorbed all the colors of the rainbow.
+That's why it is still called the "gem of the rainbow" today.
 Tourmaline is available in more than 50 shades from colorless to pink, red, yellow, brown, green and blue to black.
 A single crystal can often have multiple colors.

 Humphrey only uses pink and green tourmalines.

-Thanks to its excellent hardness of 7 to 7.5 on the Mohs hardness scale, the stone is suitable for jewelery of all kinds.
+Thanks to its excellent hardness of 7 to 7.5 on the Mohs hardness scale, the stone is suitable for all types of jewelry.

-A colored gemstone brings joy on many days and for a lifetime!
+A colored gemstone brings joy for many days and for a lifetime!

 Hersteller Humphrey